tetomonti/CBMRtools/README.md

 it is also recommended to ssh with X11 forward (ssh -X)

 Some dependencies you may need to install first are specified in the [DESCRIPTION](https://github.com/montilab/CBMRtools/blob/master/CBMRtools/DESCRIPTION) file.
-While install_github() automatically tries to install package dependencies from CRAN, if you non-CRAN package dependencies such as Bioconductor packages, you may need to install them independently.
-See this [package](https://github.com/lia978/RPackageDependenciesInstall) for a fast and easy way to install both Cran and bioconductor packages listed from the DESCRIPTION file.
+While install_github() automatically tries to install package dependencies from CRAN, if you have non-CRAN package dependencies such as Bioconductor packages, you may need to install them independently.
+See this [package](https://github.com/lia978/RPackageDependenciesInstall) for a fast and easy way to install both Cran and Bioconductor package dependencies listed in the DESCRIPTION file.

 After successful installation of dependencies, to install CBMRtools, run the following commands within R: